-Most of us want a career that offers us a good work-life balance, and a role which offers us fulfilment and a sense of accomplishment as well as being appreciated for the work that you do.
-It’s perhaps unrealistic to expect this in a career all of the time, but, given the large amount of the day that is spent at work, it is important that you feel happy in your career and in the organisation that you work for.
+Most of us want a career that offers us a good work-life balance and a role that offers us fulfilment as well as a sense of accomplishment.
+And for the most part, we would all wish to be valued appreciated for the work that you do.
+Though it is perhaps a little unrealistic to expect this in a career all of the time but, given the large amount of the day that is spent at work, it is important that you feel happy in your career and in the organisation that you work for.

 However, if you’re finding yourself counting down the hours and days until the weekend or to your next holiday and you feel like your skills and talent are unappreciated and getting stale, then it could be that you’re stuck in a dead end job.
 This will be the case especially if you cannot see a change in this situation with your current employer.
 Unsure?
 Here are five clear signs that your career is going nowhere:

 It can be really demotivating to feel that your line manager doesn’t appreciate the role that you do for the organisation.
 This also has a longer term impact, if your line manager doesn’t appreciate your role then you will be unlikely to be considered in future for more senior roles as no one will have noticed that you’re doing a great job in your current role.